rodion-gudz/telegram-bot-template/README.md

 * 🔑 Change bot settings in `config.toml`
 * 📎 Install requirements from `requirements.txt`
 * 🚀 Run bot via `python -m app`

+## Bots using this template
+👨🏻‍💻 You can [send](https://t.me/fast_geek) me a link to your bot repository and I will post it here.